 - A student at an NUS event was told to enjoy “dead baby’s blood” in reference to their drink, which the student claims was because of the West bank protests

 - First year Jewish students had swastikas drawn on them during ‘white T-Shirt parties’ in Leicester

 The report concludes by stating: “passionate advocacy and campaigning for Palestinian rights,” has sometimes led to, “considerable alienation of Jewish students.”

-UJS President, Joel Rosen told BBC that the report was a “very damning indictment of the presence of anti-Jewish racism at the heart of student politics”.
+President of the UJS, Joel Rosen, told the BBC that the report was a “very damning indictment of the presence of anti-Jewish racism at the heart of student politics”.

 All this has previously led to the government cutting ties all together with the NUS.
 In November 2022, Dallali was dismissed from her post due to allegations of antisemitism.

-Going forward the NUS has set out a 5-point action plan.
-The points range from a more enhanced candidate selection process to increasing education on this topic.
+Going forward, the NUS has set out a 5-point action plan, ranging from a more enhanced candidate selection process to increasing education on the topic.